 * * *

 The living fossil concept is starting to look a lot better.
-Despite part-whole ambiguities, the research program has a coherent structure owing in part to the very “cross-cutting membership criteria that make the [concept] contentious.”
+Despite part-whole ambiguity, the research program has a coherent structure owing in part to the very “cross-cutting membership criteria that make the [concept] contentious.”
 The absence of a master definition is apparently not an impediment to research on the relative stability of different biological entities.
 Perhaps it is even a good thing.
 Calls to drop the concept from our lexicon are therefore misguided, and maybe even harmful.

 Or maybe not.
 As Beckett Sterner has recently argued, “[an] important concern for [the Lidgard/Love account] is that controversies over the classification of … living fossils may threaten to overwhelm the perception of a shared problem cluster” (Sterner 2023, 2).
 In particular, differences in evidential standards threaten to undermine “the concept’s explanatory interest” whenever these differences prevent researchers from making "like-to-like comparisons of data, analyses, and conclusions across cases and [disciplinary traditions]” (5).
 Sterner has two sets of standards in mind.
 The first has to do with the trait and taxon sampling strategies used to provide an “evidential basis for classifying living fossils (or evolutionary patterns more broadly).”
 The second has to do with the analytical methods “taken to be most appropriate for determining the evidence supporting a lineage’s classification.”
 Sterner’s worry is that in the absence of agreement on these norms and methods, research on living fossils is liable “to get stuck in [a] swamp of endless classificatory disputes.”
 Pace Lidgard and Love, shared aims and adequacy criteria do not defray the costs of a semantically muddled concept all by themselves.